 - Literary, Visual, and Performing Arts: a minimum of 3 s.h.

 Students may count transfer credit and/or credit by exam toward some GE CLAS Core requirements.
-See CLAS Core Policies for details regarding use of transfer credit, credit by exam, and other policies for how GE CLAS Core requirements may be fulfilled.
+See CLAS Core Policies for details regarding the use of transfer credit, credit by exam, and other policies for how GE CLAS Core requirements may be fulfilled.

 Communication and Literacy